Categories

 Her better health and future with Swabhiman

-Swabhiman addresses menstrual hygiene as a critical enabler of uninterrupted education for adolescent girls in rural India.
+To commemorate Menstrual Hygiene Day 2026, Swabhiman is addressing menstrual hygiene as a critical enabler of uninterrupted education for adolescent girls in rural India.
 By training peer educators, frontline volunteers, and community health workers, Swabhiman delivers accurate, stigma-free menstrual literacy at the grassroots.
-It also facilitates access to sanitary products, promotes hygienic practices, and advocates for safe, girl-friendly school sanitation infrastructure.
+It also facilitates access to sanitary products, promotes hygienic practices and advocates for safe, girl-friendly school sanitation infrastructure.
 This integrated approach reduces absenteeism and school dropouts caused by menstruation-related challenges.
 Aligned with national priorities and SDGs 4 and 5, Swabhiman empowers girls to manage menstruation with dignity transforming it from a source of shame into a gateway for continued learning and confidence.

 A call to strategic CSR for menstrual hygiene in India

-By investing in menstrual health, CSR initiatives can move the needle on multiple fronts including school attendance, public health, gender empowerment, and community resilience.
+By investing in menstrual hygiene, CSR initiatives can move the needle on multiple fronts including school attendance, public health, gender empowerment and community resilience.

 0%